jsim0809/ruminate-front-end/README.md

 It utilizes a MongoDB database, a server written using Express, and a React architecture for the client-facing front end.

-Collaborating team members, who each worked on a separate component, were Katharine Celentano, Sethaniel Way, and Phonxay Champasouk.
+Collaborating team members, who each worked on a separate component, were Katharine Celentano, Seth Way, and Phonxay Champasouk.

 ## Related Projects